asilx/openease_robot_interface/README.md

 # rosbridge2cpp [![Build Status](https://travis-ci.org/Sanic/travis-cpp11-test.svg?branch=master)](https://travis-ci.org/Sanic/travis-cpp11-test)
-A C++11 library to interface ROS via rosbridge
+A C++11 library to interface ROS via rosbridge or openEASE cloud engine

 This library can be used to talk to [ROS](http://www.ros.org/) via [rosbridge](http://wiki.ros.org/rosbridge_suite).
 It enables you to communicate with ROS even if you don't have the full ROS Stack on your machine available (for example, when you are using Windows).